M-o-a-T/moat-kv/docs/source/model.rst

 could be regarded as being more specific.
 However, the current rule is more stable when used with complex ACLs and thus more secure.

-.. autoclass:: distkv.types.ACLFinder
+.. autoclass:: moat.kv.types.ACLFinder
    :members:

 Helper methods and classes
 --------------------------

-.. autoclass:: distkv.util.MsgWriter
+.. autoclass:: moat.kv.util.MsgWriter
    :members:

-.. automodule:: distkv.util
+.. automodule:: moat.kv.util
    :members:

-.. py:data:: distkv.util.NotGiven
+.. py:data:: moat.kv.util.NotGiven

    This object marks the absence of information where simply not using the data element or keyword at all would be inconvenient.